AsterionWhite/AI-NFT-Generator/README.md

 # AI-NFT-Generator
-Generate AI art with Dalle 2 and Mint it as NFT
+Generate AI art with Dalle 2 and Mint it as NFT OMG